 Mario Mola gets his place for the Tokyo Olympics

-With this result, the first Spanish in the test, Mario Mola has won his place for the Tokyo Olympics, since in the FETRI regulations they changed the criteria to be decided in this test.
+With this result, the first Spaniard in the test, Mario Mola has secured his place for the Tokyo Olympics, since the FETRI regulations changed the criteria for him to decide on this test.

 More information shortly